linux-coding649/py-sha-encrypters/README.md

 # py-sha-encrypters

-    Python3 SHA Encrypters  Copyright (C) 2023  linux-coding649
+    Python3 SHA Encrypters  Copyright (C) 2023 by linux-coding649
-    This program comes with ABSOLUTELY NO WARRANTY; Refer to the license for details.
+    This program comes with ABSOLUTELY NO WARRANTY; Refer to LICENSE for details.
-    This is free software, and you are welcome to redistribute it under certain conditions; Refer to the license for details.
+    This is free software, and you are welcome to redistribute it under certain conditions; Refer to LICENSE for details.

 A Python-powered string encrypter that uses SHA256, SHA384, SHA512